-3. If we assume that 0 is a data that will never be generated by the Data LFSR, forcing 0 on the data at an address in the memory should lead to BIST\PASS=0.
-Also, since the LFSR is maximal length, each address in the memory is being tested and hence, forcing only one of the addresses to 0 should lead to BIST\PASS=0.
-To force the data at a particular address to 0, after starting simulation, click on the memory entity (MEM) in the "Sim" window.
-Now in the objects window, the signals in that entity will appear.
-Click on the memory array (RAM1) and drag it to the "Wave" window.
-Now expand RAM1, go to the address you want to force, right click and select "Force".
-On this window, give the value "00000000" and say "Okay".
-Now carry on with rest of your simulation.
+3. If we assume that 0 is a data that will never be generated by the Data LFSR, forcing 0 on the data at an address in the memory should lead to BIST_PASS=0.
+Also, since the LFSR is maximal length, each address in the memory is being tested and hence, forcing only one of the addresses to 0 should lead to BIST_PASS=0.
+To force the data at a particular address to 0, just modify the always block that drives any location in memory to 0.

 4. You do not need to create separate entities for LFSRs (this complicates the design).
-Just create an LFSR like this: fb <= addr(1) xor addr(5); --this is just an example addr <= addr(5 downto 0) & fb;
+Just create an LFSR like this:

+fb <= addr[1] ^ addr[5]; --this is just an example

+addr <= {fb, addr[5:0]};

-5. You can make BIST\DONE=1 and BIST\PASS=0 the moment you see the first failure.
+5. You can make BIST_DONE=1 and BIST_PASS=0 the moment you see the first failure.
 You do not need to test the complete memory in that case.